rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 # !!!DRAFT!!! <br>EE_3.07 Geodata Management Systems - Final Assignment <br>!!!DRAFT!!!

-## 1. DWD Precipitation Measurements in NRW: Create Movie with QGIS Time Manager
+## 1. DWD Precipitation Measurements in Bavaria: Create Movie with QGIS Time Manager

 The first task for you will be to produce a video on **DWD hourly precipitation data** by means of QGIS Time Manager.
 Have a look at the sample video on YouTube showing the temporal precipitation development in NRW for May 2019: